Tim Federle: In television

-Federle is the writer and executive producer of the Disney+ series and High School Musical: The Musical: The Series.
+Federle is the writer and executive producer of the Disney+ series High School Musical: The Musical: The Series.
 The series' first season became available on the streaming service in the winter of 2019–2020 and the second season became available spring of 2021.
-It was announced that third season would be released in 2022.
+The third season was released in the summer of 2022.
+The series fourth and final season premiered on Disney+ on August 7th, 2023.

+In 2022, Disney Branded Television extended its multiyear overall deal with Federle and his Chorus Boy Productions banner.
+As part of this deal, Federle will serve as executive producer for Vampirina: Teenage Vampire, which will premiere on Disney Channel and Disney+ in the fall of 2025.
+In August 2025 it was announced that Coven Academy, a brand new Disney Channel and Disney+ show created and executive produced by Federle, had entered production and will release on 2026.